codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 $$\text{input} \approx K_d \frac{\text{error} - \text{prev error}}{d \, \text{time}}$$

-This controller won't work on it's own, because the error shouldn't change without changing the input.
+This controller won't work on its own, because the error shouldn't change without changing the input.
 The power of this controller is to help correct for the overshooting behavior of our original controller.

 Here's a few temperature curves for an overshooting proportional controller, with different derivative controller coefficients.